sifzerda/ImageUp/README.md

 •	CDN Services: Using Content Delivery Networks like Cloudflare or Fastly can help cache and serve images more efficiently.
 •  Integrated Hosting with CMS:
 •	WordPress: If using WordPress as a CMS, you can use its media library to host images.
-•	Strapi: A headless CMS that can manage and serve media files.
+~~•	Strapi: A headless CMS that can manage and serve media files.~~ (not free, 14 day trial)

-Google Cloud Service account:
+~~Google Cloud Service account:~~

 ~~Service account name: imageUp~~
 ~~service account ID: imageUp~~
 ~~service account description: image hosting~~ ~~account role: storage admin~~ key created: ~~eighth-anvil-392911-25f0ed329340~~

+Microsoft Azure Blob Storage:

+resource group name: resourcegroup1 storage account name: imageupstorageaccount99 container name: imageupcontainer99

 # IMAGE UP 🖼️🢁